moxcomic/archer/README.md

 ## Milestone:

+2024-03-29: We've taken another step closer to our established goal; we are about to achieve our target.

 2024-03-28: "Shurima!
 Your emperor has returned!"

 2024-03-26: `Archer` will be the first player to make a run for Tenhou's 10-dan, following `Naga`, `Suphx`, and `LuckyJ`, true to its name, charging forward bravely.![rank_9_dan](./rank_9_dan.jpg)